avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 Just repeat the steps for creating a Github OAuth app, but this time, replacing `http://localhost:3000/` on **Homepage URL** and **Authorization callback URL** with your actual website address.

-Don't forget to add the [Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) on your Vercel project:
+Don't forget to add the following environment variables to your Vercel project:

 ```bash
 OST_GITHUB_ID=YOUR_GITHUB_OAUTH_APP_ID
 OST_GITHUB_SECRET=YOUR_GITHUB_OAUTH_APP_SECRET
 OST_TOKEN_SECRET=A_RANDOM_TOKEN # random string min 32 chars
 ```

+To learn more about all the available environment variables, see the [Environment Variables ](https://outstatic.com/docs/environment-variables)section of the docs.